account931/My_filament_laravel_12/README.md

 Laravel Sanctum provides API authentication using lightweight tokens.
 It supports two methods: <br>

 1. API Token Authentication (Personal Access Tokens).
 Used for Mobile apps, Third-party API integrations, SPA. <br>
 How it works: Users are issued personal access tokens.
 Each token may have abilities/permissions.
-Tokens are stored in the personal_access_tokens table.  <br>
+Tokens are stored in the personal_access_tokens table.
+Works on routes under middleware('auth:sanctum').
+The request must contain access_token <br>

-2. SPA Authentication (Session-Based / Cookie Authentication).
-Used for SPA - Single Page Applications (Vue, React, Next.js, etc.) <br>
+2. SPA Authentication (Session-Based / Cookie Authentication), SPA session (CSRF-based) authentication.
+Used for SPA - Single Page Applications (Vue, React, Next.js, etc.).
+Route::middleware must be (['web', 'auth']) as when using Sanctum SPA mode, users authenticate through Laravel sessions<br>
 How it works: Uses Laravel’s built-in session authentication.
 Authenticated via cookies, not tokens.
 Sanctum protects routes using sessions. <br>

 # Here we view API Token Authentication (Personal Access Tokens).
-Used in Vue with Router (Owners).
-Session-Based / Cookie Authentication) is implemented in BigQuery Vue
+Used in Vue with Router (Owners) and BigQuery Vue

 <code>
   //generate token